 The status of the appliance is shown at the top of the screen.
 For a working pair, the normal view is shown below:

-This shows that the master unit is active and that the heartbeat link is up between master & slave.
+This shows that the master unit is active and that the heartbeat link is up.
+Other states are: